delvinru/schedule/src/bot/xlparser/README.md

 - [x] Add README for Parser
 - [x] Connection to base using Class
 - [x] Use to connection environment variable
+- [x] One permanent or Much short-time connection to base?
+Short.
+- [x] Think about rational storage use (needed .json and .xlsx in permanent storage? 🤔) Json, bye-bye.
 - [ ] Short form of long-named lesson
+- [ ] Exams parser
-- [ ] One permanent or Much short-time connection to base?
+- [ ] Lectors data
-- [ ] Think about rational storage use (needed .json and .xlsx in permanent storage? 🤔)